yusinto/indigo/_posts/2016-09-03-docker-ecs-terraform-react.markdown

 Now we are ready to rock!

-## Step 2: Create a Dockerfile
+## Step 2: Create Dockerfile

 We need to create a Dockerfile first.
-This is the sequence of commands you tell docker to execute to create the image.
+This is the sequence of instructions you tell docker to execute to create the image.
 It's akin to you manually entering a sequence of shell commands on the terminal of a new linux box when deploying your app.
 Except docker runs it for you automatically, and then saves the resultant state of that linux box as an image.

-So right click on the root directory of your project, add a new file call it Dockerfile.
+So right click on the root directory of your project, add a new file call it <i>Dockerfile</i>.
 This It should look like this:

 ####DockerFile
 {% highlight bash %}